algorandfoundation/specs/dev/TEAL_opcodes.md

 - LogicSigVersion >= 2
 - Mode: Application

-params: Txn.Accounts offset (or, since v4, an account address that appears in Txn.Accounts or is Txn.Sender).
+params: Before v4, Txn.Accounts offset.
+Since v4, Txn.Accounts offset or an account address that appears in Txn.Accounts or is Txn.Sender).
 Return: value.

 ## app_opted_in